 I guess another part of this could be linked to a lack of curiosity, something present in a lot of people here.
 They don’t make any effort to see beyond what is said to them or what their eyes can see.

 But I have been curious about the rest of the world.
-To know it, to have a first hand account of how things are, and form my own opinions of things within what’s workable in my own ignorance, and with the resources I have at hand.
+To know it, to have a first-hand account of how things are, and form my own opinions of things within the limits of my own ignorance and the resources I have at hand.

-Things being so, something I had always wanted to do was go to North Korea before there is a nuclear war and the country stops existing altogether, and all of us with it.
-And see one of the few countries remaining of a past world, a world that for me did not even exist because when communism in general disappeared I was but a toddler with no awareness of those things.
+Within that context, something I had always wanted to do was going to North Korea before there is a nuclear war and the country stops existing altogether, and all of us with it.
+And be able to see one of the few countries remaining of a past world, a world that did not even exist for me because when communism in general disappeared I was but a toddler with no awareness of those things.

 The only things that I have from that world, that causes so much curiosity in me (not so much affinity) are videos and books.
 And of course, the few remaining territories that have that kind of ideology or way of life.